Yoga: A Universal Solution at UNESCO

 Sadhguru: I would say what you call as modern science is a small piece of what we call as yoga.
-That may sound…because now modern science is big in the world and yoga is small side fashion that you do, people may think that it is a little arrogant but I am telling you what yoga means is it doesn’t exclude anything.
-In that what you call as modern science is study of physical material out of which we are learning how to reap many benefits in terms of technology, but even that knowledge which is so fantastic has turned against us simply because of the individuality that we have because our experience is to yoga yet, our experience is not in union because of that even the knowledge that we have, scientific knowledge we have has turned against us.
-In a way science is causing more damage to the planet than anything else unfortunately, isn't it?
+That may sound… Because now, modern science is big in the world and yoga is a small side fashion that you do, people may think that it is a little arrogant, but I am telling you, what yoga means is it doesn’t exclude anything.
+What you call as modern science is a study of physical material, out of which we are learning how to reap many benefits in terms of technology.
+But even that knowledge, which is so fantastic, has turned against us, simply because of the individuality that we have, because our experience is not yet yoga; our experience is not in union.
+Because of that, even the scientific knowledge that we have has turned against us.
+In a way, science is causing more damage to the planet than anything else, unfortunately.

 George: Driven by our individual…

-Sadhguru: Because it is, see, we must understand when you give an instrument however wonderful that instrument is, it is the hand that handles it which decides which it is going to be destructive or constructive.
+Sadhguru: Because, see, we must understand when you give an instrument, however wonderful that instrument is, it is the hand that handles it which decides whether it is going to be destructive or constructive.

 George: And that hand is…

-Sadhguru: We have not fixed that hand yet (Laughs).
+Sadhguru: We have not fixed that hand yet.